-In light of the worldwide magnitude of occupational exposure to dust, the prevalence of silicosis and other occupational dust-related diseases, as well as an acute need for increased preventive action, WHO has initiated the Prevention and Control Exchange (PACE) initiative in developing countries.
+In light of the worldwide magnitude of occupational exposure to dust, the prevalence of silicosis and other occupational dust- related diseases, as well as an acute need for increased preventive action, WHO has initiated the Prevention and Control Exchange (PACE) initiative in developing countries.
 These training programmes aim to prevent and control dust exposure in the work environment.

-As an initial step in the PACE initiative, WHO has prepared a basic document13 addressing topics such as:
+As an initial step in the PACE initiative, WHO has prepared a basic document addressing topics such as:

-- characteristics of dust and its sources; - problem of recognition and evaluation: - available technical and personal measures to prevent or control the generation, release and spreading of dust in the workplace; and - integration of control measures into effective and sustainable programmes.
+- characteristics of dust and its sources: - problem recognition and evaluation; - available technical and personal measures to prevent or control the generation, release and dissemination of dust in the workplace; and - integration of control measures into effective and sustainable programmes.

-AMERICAS ELIMINATION OF SILICOSIS INITIATIVE
+AMERICAS SILICOSIS INITIATIVE

 In 2005, WHO, the Pan American Health Organization (PAHO), Chilean Ministry of Health and ILO requested that the National Institute for Occupational Safety and Health (NIOSH) provide capacity-building technical assistance to eliminate silicosis in the Americas.
 The Americas Silicosis Initiative was born as a partnership among WHO, PAHO, ILO, Chile, Brazil, and Peru.
-This initiative is the first regional approach to mitigate silicosis and is based upon sharing expertise to benefit workers and communities of many countries12.
+This initiative is the first regional approach to mitigate silicosis and is based upon sharing expertise to benefit workers and communities of many countries.

 In 2007, the Peruvian National Institute of Health/National Center for Occupational Health and Environmental Protection (CENSOPAS) asked NIOSH for training to measure occupational exposure to heavy metals (e.g. lead, cadmium, arsenic, selenium) and crystalline silica, control banding and to describe the adverse health effects of crystalline silica exposure.
-A NIOSH team of experts provided a comprehensive 40-hour technical short course at CENSOPAS.
-In 2009 the ILO organized with CENSOPAS and an international team of experts, a training for improving chest X-Ray reading skills of Peruvian physicians.
-In 2009 Chile and Peru launched the National Plan for the Elimination of Silicosis.
+A NIOSH team of experts provided a comprehensive 40 hour technical short course at CENSOPAS for CENSOPAS professionals, PAHO, and organizations in Colombia, Venezuela, and Bolivia.